Playven/mobile-bp/README.md

 react-native init <AppName> --template playvenbp
 ```

+This grabs the template from npm, which I've published here: https://www.npmjs.com/package/react-native-template-playvenbp (let's transfer this over to the playven owner at some point)

 # IMPORTANT:

 The cli script is pretty alpha, so there are few post install commands we need to run: